Personal loan interest rates plunge for 3- and 5-year loans

 Personal loans have become a popular way to consolidate and pay off credit card debt and other loans.
 They can also be used to cover unexpected expenses like medical bills, take care of a major purchase or fund home improvement projects.

-Personal loan interest rates dropped over the last seven days for 3-year loans and 5-year loans.
-Rates for 3-year loans fell 0.7 percentage points, while 5-year loans plummeted by more than one percentage point.
+Personal loan interest rates fell over the last seven days for 3-year loans and 5-year loans.
+Rates for 3-year loans saw a decrease of nearly one percentage point, while 5-year loans dropped by 0.14 percentage points.
 Interest rates for both loan terms remain significantly higher than they were this time last year.
 Still, borrowers can take advantage of interest savings with a 3- or 5-year personal loan right now.
 Both loan terms offer interest rates that are much lower than higher-cost borrowing options such as credit cards.

 Whether a personal loan is right for you often depends on multiple factors, including what rate you can qualify for.
 Comparing multiple lenders and their rates could help ensure you get the best possible personal loan for your needs.